nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Description of the outcome:

-* I'll show you the proper format for using every command
+* I'll show you the proper format for using every command.
-* Just type `help` anywhere in the terminal for a quick guide if you forget any command
+* Just type `help` anywhere in the terminal for a quick guide if you forget any command.

 **Quick reference: \| [Contents](#contents) \| [Cheat sheet](#cheat-sheet) \|**